Maurice Anderson (American football)

-Early years
+Early life

 Anderson played defensive end at Nottoway High School in Nottoway County, Virginia and was named all-state and all-region in his junior and senior years.

 College career

 Anderson was a four-year letterman for the Virginia Cavaliers of the University of Virginia.
 He finished his career with 106 tackles and five sacks.

 Professional career

-New England Patriots

 Anderson was signed by the New England Patriots as a rookie free agent on April 25, 2000.
 He was released by the Patriots on August 28, 2000.

-New York Jets

 Anderson was claimed off waivers by the New York Jets on August 29, 2000.
 He was re-signed to a one-year deal by the Jets on March 27, 2001.
 He was released by the Jets on September 3, 2001.

-New England Patriots

 Anderson was signed to the Patriots practice squad on October 16, 2001.
 He was re-signed on February 11, 2002.
 He was released by the Patriots on September 1, 2002 and signed to the Patriots' practice squad on September 3.
 Anderson was on the practice squad when the Patriots won Super Bowl XXXVI.